The Defendant in My Lawsuit Filed for Bankruptcy: What Next?

 Person looking at a computer

-Litigation is challenging on its own.
-So, what do you do when the defendant in your lawsuit files for bankruptcy?
-Before throwing in the towel or settling claims for pennies on the dollar, there are strategies to effectively manage a defendant’s insolvency and pursue a meaningful recovery.
+Don't throw in the towel or settle claims for pennies on the dollar.
+Instead, consider these strategies to effectively manage a defendant’s insolvency and pursue a meaningful recovery:

 Bankruptcy and Litigation: Your Options to Collect on a Claim